joy-prime/joy-types/README.md

 then these additional "class types" are subtypes of the bare class type.
 For example, all vector types are subtypes of the bare vector type.

+It is always possible to determine at runtime whether a given type is a subtype of another.

 Joy' types are also Joy' values and can be freely manipulated at runtime.

 Because types are values, types themselves have classes and types.
 Each Joy' class has an